-Approximately 18 km away from Leh town, Thiksey Monastery is one of the important and largest monasteries in the central Ladakh.
-The monastery is settled on the hill top and is home to around 120 monks.
-With its amazing and iconic architecture, Thiksey is a twelve storied monastery and boasts of 10 shrines and an assembly hall.
-The monastery buildings are put up in hierarchal order and offer a striking view from both up and down.
+Thiksey Monastery is one of the most significant monasteries in central Ladakh.
+The monastery is settled on the hilltop and is home to around 120 monks.
+This is a twelve-storied monastery with impressive architecture and boasts of 10 shrines and an assembly hall.
+Thiksey monastery buildings are put up in hierarchal order and offer a striking view from both up and down.

-Thiksey monastery in Leh holds Gelugpa order (yellow hat sect) and is referred as ‘Mini Potala’ of India; as it resembles like Potala Palace (World Heritage Site) in Lhasa (Tibet).
-The Tibetan monastery houses many stuffs of Buddhist art such as stupas, statues, swords, thangkas (a painting on cotton or silk, depicting Buddhist deity) and wall paintings.
-In-addition, there is also a nunnery in the monastery complex.
+Thiksey monastery in Leh holds the Gelugpa order (yellow hat sect).
+It is referred to as the ‘Mini Potala’ of India, as it resembles Potala Palace (World Heritage Site) in Lhasa (Tibet).
+The Tibetan monastery houses many kinds of Buddhist art, such as stupas, statues, swords, thangkas (a painting on cotton or silk depicting a Buddhist deity), and wall paintings.
+In addition, there is also a nunnery in the monastery complex.

-The monastery features one big statue of Maitreya and Tara temple of Goddess Tara.
-Further, placed on the hill top, the monastery presents an amazing view of Indus valley and other monasteries like Stok, Shey and Matho.
-Gustor festival is the famous festival celebrated with great excitement and interests in Thiksey monastery in Leh.
+The monastery features one giant statue of Maitreya and Tara temple of Goddess Tara.
+Further, placed on the hilltop, the monastery presents a fantastic view of Indus valley and other monasteries like Stok, Shey, and Matho.
+Gustor festival is a famous festival celebrated with great excitement and interest in Thiksey monastery in Leh.
 Locals enjoy the event with sacred mask dance and music.
 You can also visit Lakhang Nyerma, a beautiful shrine settled within the monastery.